donnemartin/system-design-primer/README-vi.md

 - Replication/replica: tái tạo / sao chép?
 - Availability: tính sẵn có / hiện có / khả dụng
 - Traffic:
+- (Data) store: "CSDL" is not technically precise.

 ### Words that does have a translation but the English version is widely accepted among the Vietnamese-speakers